The following rules apply:

 - Business Plans

-The absence of these documents will be reflected in the score.
+The absence of these documents may be reflected in the score.

 - The site inspection is worth 20 points of the total score being added to the entry score.